d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ]
 ```

-We will mostly be interested in asynchronous methods in this chapter, for which
-`searcher.sample_configuration` is called whenever some resource for training
-becomes available, and the `searcher.update` callback is invoked whenever an
-evaluation produces a new metric value.*CA: can we say a few words to motivate asynchronous?*

 ### Scheduler

-*MS: This API does not support stopping a trial as result of a call to `update`.
-I see this is not needed to implement synchronous SH and HB, so it's probably
-OK.
-But it runs a bit contrary to saying that scheduling is about stopping a
-trial.
-If we want that, we'd have to allow `update` to return a flag for
-(continue, stop).
-AK: We would only need this for ASHA stopping not for ASHA promotion right?
-If so I would leave it, to avoid making it overly complicated.
-MS: OK, we should not overdo this "from scratch" anyway.*

 Beyond sampling configurations for new trials, we also need to decide how long to
 run a trial for, or whether to stop it early.
 In practice, all these decisions are